 The cost per sale numbers referenced above are relative and reflect averages across anonymous direct-to-consumer PPC accounts we manage.
-Using the cost per sale of AdWords brand terms as a base, in this case $20, you could assume:
+Using the cost per sale of Google Ads brand terms as a base, in this case $20, you could assume:

 - Cost per sale for product terms would be approximately 2x ($40)